Sarah-Met/Sarah-Met/README.md

 ## 🎮 About Me

-🕹️ **Creative Dev + Casual Gamer**
-💡 I love crafting interactive experiences, whether it’s through code or stories
-🧩 Currently into: **JavaScript games**, pixel art UI, and AI-powered tools
-📚 Forever learning new things – just like leveling up in a game!
+🕹️ **Developer with a creative edge and a passion for games** 🎨 Building interactive, user-friendly projects with code and design 🧩 Exploring JavaScript game dev, pixel art interfaces, and AI tools 📚 Always learning — one level at a time

 ---